-Earnings season in the United States kicks off this week, with Bank of America, Citigroup, Pepsico, Blackrock and Delta Airlines among the corporations set to report.
-File photograph: Carlo Allegri/Reuters
+Earnings season in the United States kicks off in earnest this week, with Bank of America, Citigroup, Pepsico, Blackrock and Delta Airlines just some of the names set to report.

 Expectations are high, with year-on-year S&P 500 earnings projected to grow 24 per cent.
 Analyst estimates rose by 6 per cent during the first quarter alone.